-The Company will invest in a global portfolio, in any or all economic sectors, which will typically comprise of equities (minimum of 55% but up to 100% under normal market conditions).
-The remainder of the Scheme Property may be invested in fixed income instruments (for example, corporate bonds) and other transferable securities, money-market instruments, cash, near cash and deposits.
+The Company will invest in a global portfolio, in any or all economic sectors which, in normal market conditions, will comprise of at least 70% in equities (which will mainly be directly but can also be indirectly via collective investment vehicles).
+The remainder of the Scheme Property may be invested in fixed income assets (which may include government and public securities) and other transferable securities, warrants, money market instruments, cash, near cash and deposits.

-The composition of the Scheme Property as between equities, fixed income and other asset classes will vary depending on the Investment Manager's assessment of market conditions as well as the economic environment.
-The exposure to equities may fall below 55% under difficult market conditions in which the Investment Manager believes that markets are expensive or when higher volatility is anticipated.
+The exposure to equities may fall below 70% under difficult market conditions in which the Investment Managers believe that markets are expensive or when higher volatility is anticipated.
 This could include (but is not limited to) markets resulting from, or anticipating, extreme events (for example, the 2008 global financial crisis).

-Between 50% and 100% of the above exposure will be gained through the use of collective investment vehicles (regulated and unregulated, including exchange traded vehicles and investment trusts) which may include collective investment vehicles managed by the ACD or its associates, or the Investment Manager or its associates.
-The allocation to collective investment vehicles will vary within the range of 50-100% depending on markets and to take advantage of the expertise available via such collective investment vehicles.
-All other exposure will be attained from direct investments.
+The above exposure may be gained directly or through the use of collective investment vehicles (including exchange traded vehicles, exchange traded commodities and investment trusts) which may include collective investment vehicles managed by the ACD or its associates or the Investment Managers or their associates.

-In addition, the Company may invest in eligible alternatives (e.g. gold and commodities) indirectly via permitted instruments such as collective investment vehicles.
+The Company may invest in alternatives (e.g. gold and infrastructure) indirectly via permitted instruments such as collective investment vehicles.

-Derivatives may be used for the purpose of Efficient Portfolio Management (including hedging), although use is expected to be limited.
+Derivatives will only be used for Efficient Portfolio Management (including hedging), although use is expected to be limited.